erpc-io/eRPC/README.md

     supports only one RPC ID per machine on Azure.

   * Configure two Ubuntu 18.04 VMs as below.
-Use the same resource group and availability zone for both VMs
+Use the same resource group and availability zone for both VMs.

-    * Uncheck "Accelerated Networking" when launching the VM from the Azure portal (e.g., F32s-v2).
-This VM should have just the control network (i.e., `eth0`) and `lo` interfaces.
+    * Uncheck "Accelerated Networking" when launching each VM from the Azure portal (e.g., F32s-v2).
+For now, this VM should have just the control network (i.e., `eth0`) and `lo` interfaces.
     * Add a NIC to Azure via the Azure CLI: `az network nic create --resource-group <your resource group> --name <a name for the NIC>
       --vnet-name <name of the VMs' virtual network> --subnet default --accelerated-networking true --subscription <Azure subscription, if
       any>`
-    * Stop the VM launched earlier, and attach the NIC created in the previous step ("Networking" -> "Attach network interface").
+    * Stop the VM launched earlier, and attach the NIC created in the previous step to the VM (i.e., in "Networking" -> "Attach network interface").
-    * Start the VM.
+    * Re-start the VM.
 It should have a new interface called `eth1`, which eRPC will use for DPDK traffic.

   * Prepare DPDK 19.11.5: